How to Keep a Goal Journal: 7 Tips & Strategies

 2. Brainstorm Ideas

-Before you start writing, it can be useful to list out as many goals you can think of.
-This will cover all the things you want to include in your journal so that you aren’t missing anything important.
+Before you start writing, it can be useful to list as many goals as you can think of.
+This will cover everything you want to include in your journal so you aren’t missing anything important.

 Be honest with yourself.
 What motivates you to keep going?
 What do you hope to achieve in the next 5 or 10 years?

-Take some time to really think about what you want most from life.
-Many people drift about in this world without a clear vision of where they want to go.
+Take some time to think about what you want most from life.
+Many people drift about without a clear vision of where they want to go.
 So this brainstorming session is the time to let your true self shine through.

 Some examples of goals might include:

-• Find a life partner within 3 years
+- Find a life partner within three years

 There is no wrong way to brainstorm.
 Let your creativity and dreams run loose, and don’t have any reservations about it.
 Just make sure they are goals that you’ll get excited about.